PuddletownDesign/Linux-Setups/git-deployment.md

 4.  add a new remote to a local repos
 5.  deploy the local repo to the live server
 6.  set up an additional site

+## Where to go from here

+I recommend building on this lesson and the last three by setting up a static site generator and deploying it to a new server block with git.